RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 * **Desirable Skills:** Familiarity with JavaScript development and speech2text techniques.

 ### Calendar Integration
-* **Mentors:** Mrinal Dhar (@mrinaldhar)
+* **Mentors:** Mrinal Dhar (@mrinal.dhar)
-* **Description:** Implement a calendar inside Rocket.Chat for scheduling events and reminders, offering standalone functionality as well as integration with other calendars out there (Google Calendar, for example).
-Also implement AI based automatic event detection from messages, and other advanced scheduling features.
+* **Description:** Implement a calendar within Rocket.Chat for scheduling events and reminders, offering standalone functionality as well as integration with other calendars out there (Google Calendar, for example).
+Desirable features:
+    * Ability to schedule events and set up alerts for them.
+    * Automatically detect dates and time from messages and allow creating events from them.
+For example: In the message "Lets meet tomorrow", "tomorrow" should be automatically highlighted and user can then schedule an event by clicking on it.
+    * In a conversation, allow each user to select preferred time-slots and automatically schedule an event based on everyone's preferences.
+    * A consolidated events view that lists all scheduled events for a particular day, week or month.
+    * Integration with Google Calendar
+    * Ability to search for an event

-* **Desirable Skills:** Familiarity with JavaScript development.
+* **Desirable Skills:** Familiarity with JavaScript development required.
+Previous experience with NLP (Natural Language Processing) or AI (Artificial Intelligence) would be helpful.